NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

 The default output location is the current directory.
 The output location can be changed using the `--output-directory` option.
 The output goes into a sub-directory named `rapids_4_spark_profile/` inside that output location.
-- If running in normal collect mode, it processes event log individually and outputs files for each application under a directory named `rapids_4_spark_profile/{APPLICATION_ID}`.
+- If running in normal collect mode, it processes event logs individually and outputs files for each application under a directory named `rapids_4_spark_profile/{APPLICATION_ID}`.
 It creates a summary text file named `profile.log`.
 - If running combine mode the output is put under a directory named `rapids_4_spark_profile/combined/` and creates a summary text file named `rapids_4_spark_tools_combined.log`.